 In my profession, Adobe’s Creative Cloud is a must.
 I use A LOT of the programs in the package for different areas of my work.
 Some I use on a daily basis and some I use less often but they all play a part.
-Now let me take you on a little tour of how a Multimedia Designer uses Creative Cloud.
+Now let me take you on a little tour of how a Digital Designer uses Creative Cloud.

 After Effects, I use for a variety of things.
 On top of that list are animations and motion graphics.
 After Effects plays nicely with the other CC programs and I often use Illustrator for creating assets and character designs and then bring them into After Effects.
 I also use After Effects for visual effects and graphics like lower thirds for interviews.